Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: Duality of Lipschitz-free spaces

 Let us remark that $\lip_0(M)$ is usually not a unique predual: for instance, consider the well-known cases where $\lipfree{M}=\ell_1$ (see e.g. \cite[Example 3.10]{Weaver2}), which has a plethora of non-isomorphic preduals.

-The study of duality of Lipschitz-free spaces $\lipfree{M}$ can be traced back to the 1960's and the first important result is due to Johnson \cite{Johnson_1970}, who proved that \eqref{eq:duality2} holds for any compact $M$ when endowed with a H\"older metric.
+The study of duality of Lipschitz-free spaces $\lipfree{M}$ can be traced back to the 1960's.
+After the pioneering works of Cieselski and de Leeuw who studied particular cases (snowflakes of the unit interval and the unit circle, respectively \cite{Cieselski_1960,deLeeuw_1961}), the first important results are due to Jenkins and Johnson \cite{JenkinsPhd,Johnson_1970}, who proved that \eqref{eq:duality2} holds for any compact $M$ when endowed with a snowflake metric.
 A powerful sufficient condition for \eqref{eq:duality2} was identified much later by Weaver in \cite{Weaver_1996}, based on observations in \cite{BCD_1987,Hanin_1992}: it is enough that $\lip_0(M)$ separates points of $M$ uniformly.
 It is then immediate from Goldstine's theorem that the separation constant is $1$.
 Using this condition, Dalet proved \eqref{eq:duality2} for compacts $M$ that are either countable \cite{Dalet_2015} or ultrametric \cite{Dalet_2015_2}.
 Weaver later gave a much simplified proof of Dalet's result for the countable case \cite[Theorem 4.11]{Weaver2}.
 In turn, three of the named authors used in \cite[Theorem~4.3]{APP_2019} an argument similar to Weaver's to show that \eqref{eq:duality2} holds whenever $M$ is a compact $0$-hyperbolic metric space whose length measure is 0.
 The same proof can in fact be used, with only slight modifications, to show that \eqref{eq:duality2} is true for any compact $M$ with $\HH^1(M) = 0$.

 On the other hand, we may also identify necessary conditions for duality.
 By Lebesgue's fundamental theorem of calculus, there are no nontrivial locally flat functions on $[0,1]$, and therefore $\lip_0(M)$ is trivial whenever $M$ is geodesic.
-Godard provided a stronger necessary condition in \cite{Godard_2010} when he proved that $\lipfree{M}$ is isomorphic to $L_1$ for any $M\subset\RR$ with positive Lebesgue measure.
-Since bi-Lipschitz equivalent metric spaces have isomorphic Lipschitz-free spaces, it follows that $\lipfree{M}$ cannot be a dual space if $M$ contains a curve fragment - that is $M$ has to be purely 1-unrectifiable for $\lipfree{M}$ to be a dual.
-More generally, this fact holds for all separable $M$.
+Godard provided a stronger necessary condition in \cite{Godard_2010} when he proved that $\lipfree{M}$ is isomorphic to $L_1$ for any $M\subset\RR$ with $\lambda(M)>0$.
+Since bi-Lipschitz equivalent metric spaces have isomorphic Lipschitz-free spaces, it follows that $\lipfree{M}$ cannot be a dual space if $M$ contains a curve fragment - that is, $M$ has to be purely 1-unrectifiable for $\lipfree{M}$ to be a dual.
+More generally, this fact holds for all separable $M$, not just compacts.